 The hike starts from the Youth Hostel in Glenridding at 148m above sea level.
 The path gently slopes up to 718m and is about 5km long (see the OS map, path is hihlighted in yellow).

 The climb is challenging, but not extremely strenuos.
 It took us ~1.5 hrs to hike up and a bit less on the way down.
 The path is a trail with rocks and steps, meaning that trolleys are of no use.
 Our all-women party was formed of 2 divers and 2 "sherpas" that kindly helped us carry our kit.
 You really do need an extra person to help carry the gear for every diver - unless you take the gear up in two rounds.

 There are plenty of places to stay around Lake District.
-We have used these two:
+We used these two:

 White Horse Inn Bunk House.
-This inn provides standard Bed& Breakfast accomodation as well as dormitory rooms in renovated horse stables, which we strongly recommend.
+It provides standard Bed&Breakfast accommodation as well as dormitory rooms in renovated horse stables.
 The rates are £10pp/pn in a shared room.
 There is also access to small, but nice and fully equipped kitchen.
 It is 20min away from Glenridding.

 Swallow Barn £10 pp/pn.
 No beds just mats on the floor.
 Available coin-operated showers.
 Kitchen is equipped only with a kettle.
 It is about 1 hr drive from Glenridding.